[Part 1] Do more with docassemble: Google Text to Speech

 To follow this tutorial, you will need the following:

 - A working docassemble install.
 You can start up an instance on your laptop by following these instructions.

 - A Google Cloud Platform (GCP) account with a service account enabled for Google TTS.
 You can follow Google’s instructions here to set one up.

 - Use the Playground provided in docassemble.
-If you'd like to use an IDE, you can, but I wouldn’t be providing instructions like how to create files to follow the directory structure of a docassemble package.
+If you'd like to use an IDE, you can, but I wouldn’t be providing instructions like creating files to follow a docassemble package's directory structure.

 - Some basic knowledge about docassemble.
 I wouldn’t be going through in detail how to write a block.
 If you can follow the Hello World example, you should have sufficient knowledge to follow this tutorial.